m1dsolo/m1dsolo/README.md

 ### Hi there 👋

-I am a second year of software engineering graduate student at **DLUT**:school:, the main research direction is computer vision in the medical field:pill:.
+I'm a second year of software engineering graduate student at **DLUT**:school:.

+The main research direction is computer vision in the medical field:pill:.

 I'm looking for jobs or internships related to algorithm engineering:briefcase:.

 #### :hammer_and_wrench: **Skills**